AmpereComputing/Jetson-on-Ampere/README.md

 ### Install Docker and NVIDIA Container Toolkit
 These two packages are necessary to run the official Nvidia NGC docker image with CUDA/cuDNN.
-For Jetson, these were automatically installed when installing Jetpack components, but here you need to manually install these two components because Ampere Developer Platform is used.
+For Jetson, these were installed when you install the Jetpack components.
+For Ampere Developer Platform, follow the steps below to install these two packages.

 #### Install Docker
 ```